LaurentiuGabriel/LaurentiuGabriel/README.md

 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to team up on tackling a challenge on Kaggle.com
 - 🔢 I'm an open source contributor.
 Check my published packages: https://www.npmjs.com/settings/laurentiu_bitheap/packages
-- 📙 For a complete summary of my background, see https://laurentiugabriel.github.io
+- 📙 For a complete summary of my background, see https://laurentiugabriel.github.io or https://laurentiu-raducu.com if you're visiting from Desktop
 - 📫 You can reach me at laurentiu@bitheap.tech

 <!---